Back to BlogTips

 How to Prepare for Your Wedding Content Creator

-You've booked your wedding content creator.
-Now what?
-Here's how to prepare so you get the best possible content from your wedding day.
+Here's how to prepare so you get the absolute best content from your day.
+These tips come from hundreds of weddings I've filmed across the Gulf Coast.

 Be specific.
 "I want lots of candid moments" is vague.
-"I want a video of my grandmother seeing me in my dress for the first time" gives me something to work with.
+"I want a video of my grandmother seeing me in my dress for the first time" gives me something concrete to capture.

 Build Your Timeline with Content in Mind

-Give yourself buffer time: Rushing between events makes everyone stressed.
+Rushing between events makes everyone stressed.
 Stressed faces don't make good content.
+Build in 15-20 minute buffers between major moments.

-Schedule time for getting ready footage: I need at least 90 minutes of getting ready time to capture the details, the emotions, and the build-up.
+I need at least 90 minutes of getting ready time to capture the details, the emotions, and the build-up.
+If I arrive and everyone is already dressed, I've missed some of the best moments.

-Consider the light: Golden hour (the hour before sunset) creates the best lighting.
+The hour before sunset creates the best lighting.
 Try to schedule your ceremony or outdoor portraits during this time.
+Check sunset times for your wedding date and plan backward.

 Tell Your Vendors About Me

 Let your photographer, videographer, and wedding planner know you have a content creator.
-We all work together better when we know who's doing what.
+We work better as a team.

-I'll stay out of your photographer's key shots.
-I'm not trying to get the same angles they are.
-But they need to know I'm there so they can plan accordingly.
+I stay out of your photographer's key shots.
+I'm not trying to compete for the same angles.
+But they need to know I'm there so they can plan around me.

 Prepare Your Wedding Party